Maafa: History and terminology

-The historian Sylviane Diouf posits that, the terms "transatlantic slave trade", "Atlantic slave trade" and "slave trade" are deeply problematic because they serve as euphemisms for intense violence and mass murder.
+The historian Sylviane Diouf posits that terms like "Atlantic slave trade" are deeply problematic because they serve as euphemisms for intense violence and mass murder.
 Referred to as a "trade", this prolonged period of persecution and suffering is rendered as a commercial dilemma, rather than a moral atrocity.
 With trade as the primary focus, the broader tragedy becomes consigned to a secondary point as mere "collateral damage" of a commercial venture.
 However, others feel that avoidance of the term "trade" is an apologetic act on behalf of capitalism, absolving capitalist structures of involvement in human catastrophe.
+Roger Garaudy accused America of genocide up to an estimated two hundred million Africans.